jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-service-encryption-client.rst

 .. note::

-    If there is a failure after an instruction file has been uploaded, it will not be automatically deleted.
+    If there is a failure after an instruction file is uploaded, it will not be automatically deleted.

 Multipart Uploads